khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 # Reduce the dependence on the phylogeny

 ![](images/dbg_phylogeny.drawio.svg)
-By ordering progressive alignment by ascending “bubble” depth, we can progressively align without needing to know in advance the phylogenetic relation between sequences.
+By ordering progressive alignment by descending “bubble” depth, we can progressively align without needing to know in advance the phylogenetic relation between sequences.

 # Reduce the dependence on the phylogeny
 <!-- _paginate: hold -->

 ![](images/dbg_phylogeny_bubble_1.drawio.svg)
-By ordering progressive alignment by ascending “bubble” depth, we can progressively align without needing to know in advance the phylogenetic relation between sequences.

 # Reduce the dependence on the phylogeny
 <!-- _paginate: hold -->

 ![](images/dbg_phylogeny_bubble_2.drawio.svg)
-By ordering progressive alignment by ascending “bubble” depth, we can progressively align without needing to know in advance the phylogenetic relation between sequences.

 # Reduce the dependence on the phylogeny
 <!-- _paginate: hold -->

 ![](images/dbg_phylogeny_bubble_3.drawio.svg)
-By ordering progressive alignment by ascending “bubble” depth, we can progressively align without needing to know in advance the phylogenetic relation between sequences.

 # Reduce the dependence on the phylogeny
 <!-- _paginate: hold -->

 ![](images/dbg_phylogeny_bubble_4.drawio.svg)
-By ordering progressive alignment by ascending “bubble” depth, we can progressively align without needing to know in advance the phylogenetic relation between sequences.

 # Project aims